lewismih/FrontEnd/README.md

 # INTERFACE CREATED USING HTML AND CSS

+## Introduction
-#### The HTML is an index page containing a simple interface styled using css.
-It contains some random info about "MICHEANGELO" and a qoute by "E.Roosevelt"

-#### Almost at the bottom is a simple form that asks for Name, Email and Message, and has a submit button.
+The HTML is an index page containing a simple interface styled using css.
+It contains some random info.
+Almost at the bottom is a simple form that asks for Name, Email and Message, and has a submit button.

-#### Ends with a Footer.

-#### Also contains 5 links at the top, but only Home is active.
-On the right, is a sidebar with 4 links (all disabled).
-And a Contacts tab with random info.
+## Installation
+1. Ensure you have a browser installed in you machine.
+2. Ensure all the contents of the repo are in the same folder before running (i.e pics, html, and css).
+3. Run index.html ()

+## Contributors
+Lewis M. K.